Loveland real estate market overview

 Population, job market and cost of living

-The job growth has increased by 3.45% over last year.
+The job growth has decreased by -4.6% over last year.
 Ten-year future predicted job growth is 52.05%.
 The major industries are Manufacturing, Retail Trade, and Health Care & Social Assistance.
-The biggest companies to work for are Hach, Crop Production Services and American Eagle Distributing Co.
+The biggest companies to work for are Hach, Crop Production Svc, Nordson Medical, SAFEbuilt and Excelsior Software.

-The cost of living is high due to the Loveland real estate market and high cost of available housing.
-With diverse industries and a growing job market, a culture of outdoor recreation with its many outdoor venues, Loveland will continue to grow and attract people to it's scenic location on the Big Thompson River.
+The cost of living is moderate due to the Loveland real estate market and high cost of available housing.
+With diverse industries and a growing job market, a culture of outdoor recreation with its many outdoor venues, Loveland will continue to grow and attract people to its scenic location on the Big Thompson River.

 Loveland real estate market details